PUB2058

 Businesses

 Universal wastes are generated by small and large businesses, municipalities, churches and schools.
-The UWR offers another option that eases the regulatory burden on businesses generating these wastes by streamlining the administrative requirements.
+The Universal Waste Rule offers another option that eases the regulatory burden on businesses generating these wastes by streamlining the administrative requirements.
 For example, certain small businesses that generate only universal wastes and manage them under this rule do not need to notify the state of their activities or pay hazardous waste fees and taxes on that waste.
-Further, the rule extends the amount of time businesses can accumulate universal wastes on-site to a year or more, as noted above.
-It also allows companies to transport the wastes with a common carrier (universal waste transporter), instead of a hazardous waste transporter, and it no longer requires companies to prepare a hazardous waste manifest (the transporter prepares a shipping paper).
+The rule also extends the amount of time businesses can accumulate universal wastes on-site to a year or more, as noted above.
+It also allows companies to transport the wastes with a common carrier (universal waste transporter), instead of a hazardous waste transporter, and it no longer requires companies to prepare a hazardous waste manifest.
+The transporter prepares a shipping paper.

 Households